Housing

 Furnishings

-In general, houses and apartments do not come with furniture, electrical appliances, or phones.
-Make a preliminary inspection beforehand.
+In general, rental houses and apartments in Japan do not come with furniture, electrical appliances, or landline phones.
+Tenants are usually responsible for providing their own items.

 Air Conditioners/Heaters